gabotechs/dep-tree/README.md

 It works with files, meaning that each file is a node in the dependency tree:
-- It starts from an entrypoint, which is usually the main executable file in a program (like `src/main.rs`) or the file that exposes the contents of a library (`src/index.ts`).
+- It starts from an entrypoint, which is usually the main executable file in a program or the file that exposes the contents of a library (like `src/index.ts`).
-- It reads its import statements, or any statement that refers to another file, it makes a parent node out of the main file, and one child node for each imported file.
+- It reads its import statements, it makes a parent node out of the main file, and one child node for each imported file.
 > **NOTE**: it only takes into account local files, not files imported from external libraries.
 - That process is repeated recursively with all the child files, until the file dependency tree is formed.